css-143-test/CSS143_YoungHumanV2/README.md

 ![image](https://user-images.githubusercontent.com/54456351/129307048-27f9297e-b80c-4e16-b430-9923917aa2a3.png)

 ## JUnit Report
+Scroll to the bottom and download the artifact to view your detailed test report. <br>
-Click "Compile-Run-Report" to download the report and view the result
+Click "Compile-Run-Report" to download the report.
+It will show your current score on the assignment based on the tests we've written.

 ![image](https://user-images.githubusercontent.com/54456351/129307490-b6f27859-9ea2-4b68-8712-9b211b827322.png)

-Scroll to the bottom and download the artifact to view your detailed test report.
-It will show your current score on the assignment based on the tests we've written.

 Incorporate this feedback into your code.
 Fix code style errors, misspellings, and code logic that is causing unit test failures.